 Apparently I was to meet Behavioral Therapist Jared in my room.
 I bet he wanted to observe how I had settled in, which could be described as “not well.”
 I hadn’t unpacked my large duffle bag or placed any clothes into the 1970’s looking, scratched, wooden three-drawer dresser.
 I tended not to allow my clothes and personal items to be housed in foreign containers.
 I may have ventured to unpack clothes into the bureaus in the Four Seasons hotel if I felt brave enough and after careful visual inspection, but placing my clean clothes into that dresser that was a dilapidated relic – no. At least my bed had been made and everything looked tidy.

 I didn’t know why I even cared so much.
-It’s not as if Behavioral Therapist Jared would come in wearing a white glove to check for dust and then slap me if I failed the glove test.
-He was a therapist, not a German governess from the 1800’s.
-He wanted to inspect me and my acclimation to the room.
+It’s not as if Behavioral Therapist Jared was a depression-era German governess who’d come in wearing a white glove to check for dust and then slap me if I failed the glove test.
+He just wanted to inspect me and my acclimation to the room.
 My anxiousness wasn’t helped by the fact that I was standing up in the middle of the room, waiting.
 I didn’t want to sit down on the bed, and certainly not on the chair that accompanies the desk.
 I wanted to have as minimal contact with the room as possible which made waiting in it more burdensome than it needed to be.

 However, because of my OCD everything in my life was far more burdensome than it needed to be.
 My thoughts about my awkwardness in the room were interrupted when someone in the hallway called out, “Hey Jared.”
 Behavioral Therapist Jared was approaching.
 I tried to stand casually (how does one do that?) and moments later, Jared knocked on the open door of my room.

-“Hi Ben.
+“Hi Farsh.
 May I come in?” asked Behavioral Therapist Jared in a tepid voice.

 “Yes.
 Hi!”
 I said, over eagerly.